NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/12_Custom_Modules/01_Custom_Modules.md

 ![Untitled](img/Untitled%202.png)

 - All built-in modules are located by default at `/usr/lib/python/dist-packages/ansible/modules`
-- If to be used by a role, add the module under “library” folder in a project
+- If to be used by a role, add the module under "library" folder in a project
 - For cross-projects, place anywhere and call it via the env `ANSIBLE_LIBRARY`

 ---